 The New York State Common Retirement Fund is the state-run pension fund for New York state public employees.
 It is valued at $210.5 billion in assets as of March 31, 2019, making it the third largest public pension fund in the United States.
 The fund is controlled by the New York State Comptroller, an elected position currently held by Democrat Thomas DiNapoli.
-The office engages in shareholder activism.
+It engages in left-leaning environmental, social and corporate governance (ESG) shareholder activism.

 The New York State Common Retirement Fund, valued at $210.5 billion in assets as of March 31, 2019, is the nation’s third-largest government worker pension fund.
 It is for employees and retirees of the state of New York.
 The money is held in a trust for retirement of more than 1 million members of the New York State and Local Retirement Systems, also known as NYSLRS.

 The fund states that is has an average 5.23 percent one year return.
 It paid out an average of $12.74 billion in retirement benefits in the fiscal year 2019.
 The fund further states that 75 percent of paid benefits come from investment earnings.